JhouLab/DigitalStereotaxAdapter/README.md

 while the second file should be printed _without_ supports enabled (otherwise the holes will fill with PLA, and you will have to drill them out).
 This gives you four total parts:

-1. Spacer (long flat piece with slots at both ends)
+1. Spacer (long flat piece with rectangular slots at both ends)
 2. Y-shaped adapter.
 3. Base clamp (back corner).
 4. Base clamp (side).